Do Chinese models speak Chinese languages?: Experiments

 Compared to other popular task-agnostic metrics such as tokenization parity \citep{petrov2023language} and fertility \citep{rust-etal-2021-good}, IP is a better predictor of downstream task performance \citep{tsvetkov-kipnis-2024-information}.
 It is also a more robust multilingual measure than perplexity because it is less affected by tokenizer differences \citep{wang2022perplexity}.
 We evaluate IP on 18 language variants from FLORES+, spanning languages spoken in China, Northeast Asia, Southeast Asia, and Europe.
 See Table \ref{tab:langs} for the full list.

-\paragraph{Experiment 2: Machine Reading Comprehension} We evaluate the models' natural language understanding (NLU) performance on the Belebele benchmark, a multilingual machine reading comprehension (MRC) dataset.
-For each language, there are 900 multiple-choice questions, each with one passage, four answer choices, and one correct option.
-The dataset is fully parallel across 122 high- to low-resource languages.
-It is curated and verified by translators fluent in both English and the target language \citep{bandarkar-etal-2024-belebele}.
+\paragraph{Experiment 2: Machine Reading Comprehension} We evaluate the models' natural language understanding (NLU) performance on the Belebele benchmark, a multilingual machine reading comprehension (MRC) dataset \citep{bandarkar-etal-2024-belebele}.
+The dataset comprises of multiple-choice questions.
+Each question has a passage with four answer choices and one correct answer.
+There are a total of 900 multiple-choice questions, each translated to 122 high- and low-resource languages.
+The dataset is curated and verified by translators fluent in both English and the target language.

-Our experiments follow the setup in the original Belebele paper: we query models with zero-shot prompts and calculate accuracy of the models’ answers.
-See an example question and prompt in Appendix \ref{apd:sec:bele-prompt}.
-Similar to Experiment 1, we evaluate models' performance on 17 languages spoken in China, Northeast Asia, Southeast Asia, US/Europe (Table \ref{tab:langs}).
+We follow the experimental setup in the original Belebele paper to evaluate the models.
+Specifically, we query models with zero-shot prompts and calculate accuracy of the models’ answers to the multiple-choice reading comprehension questions.
+We evaluate models on 17 languages from the Belebele dataset, spanning languages spoken in China, Northeast Asia, Southeast Asia, US/Europe (Table \ref{tab:langs}).
+Refer to Appendix \ref{apd:sec:bele-prompt} for an example passage and prompt.

-\paragraph{Experiment 3} As Chinese minority languages are under-represented in the previous two experiments, we conduct an additional experiment on four minority languages: \textit{Tibetan}, \textit{Mongolian}, \textit{Kazakh}, and \textit{Uyghur}.
-We use the Multilingual Corpus of Minority Languages in China (MC$^2$) by \citet{zhang-etal-2024-mc2}, to test the models' language identification ability.
-For each language, we prompt models to identify the language of $101$ texts from the MC$^2$ corpus.\footnote{Kazakh and Mongolian both have multiple writing systems.
-MC$^2$ collects the writing system predominantly used by speakers in China: Kazakh in Arabic script and Mongolian in Traditional Mongolian script. } We adopt a lenient approach and count the output as correct if it contains the language name.
-See prompt in Appendix \ref{apd:sec:mc2-prompt}.
+\paragraph{Experiment 3: Language Identification} As Chinese minority languages are under-represented in the previous two experiments, we conduct an additional experiment on four minority languages: \textit{Tibetan}, \textit{Mongolian}, \textit{Kazakh}, and \textit{Uyghur}.
+We use the Multilingual Corpus of Minority Languages in China (MC$^2$) by \citet{zhang-etal-2024-mc2}, which contains web text in these four languages collected from high-quality sources such as news websites.
+To evaluate whether models can identify these minority languages, we prompt each model to determine the language of 101 texts from the MC$^2$ corpus.\footnote{Kazakh and Mongolian both have multiple writing systems.
+MC$^2$ collects the writing system predominantly used by speakers in China: Kazakh in Arabic script and Mongolian in Traditional Mongolian script. } We adopt a lenient approach, counting the output as correct if it contains the language name.
+Refer to Appendix \ref{apd:sec:mc2-prompt} for the prompt.